aristanetworks/cloudvision-ztpaas-utils/README.md

 - Download the custom bootstrap script and modify the "USER INPUT" section to specify the cluster URL and the enrollment token:

         ########### USER INPUT ############
-        cvAddr = "www.cv-mycluster.arista.io"
+        cvAddr = "www.arista.io"
         enrollmentToken = "eyJhbGciOiJSUzI1Nixxx..."

 - Host the script on a server locally, and modify the DHCP server to point to this script via option-67/bootfile-name option

 - Boot up the EOS device into ZTP mode.
 It should download the script and enroll with the desired CVaaS cluster against the correct tenant.

-> Please note that the correct regional URL where the CVaaS tenant is deployed must be used for EOS versions older than 4.30.
+- For the cluster URL (cvAddr), please use "www.arista.io".
+The URL "www.arista.io" can be used for all clusters and the script will redirect to the correct cluster URL.
+Otherwise if any issues occur, the specific regional URL where the CVaaS tenant is deployed can be used.
 The following are the cluster URLs used in production:

 | Region | URL |
 |--------|-----|